 (b) a freehold estate (including what is taken by section 23B(3) to be a freehold estate); and

-(c) certain leaseholds (commercial leases, exclusive agricultural and pastoral leases, residential leases, community purpose leases, other leases (other than mining leases) that confer a right of exclusive possession, and in certain circumstances mining leases so far as they apply to certain developed land).
+(c) certain leases (commercial leases, exclusive agricultural leases, exclusive pastoral leases, residential leases, community purposes leases, other leases (other than mining leases) that confer a right of exclusive possession, and in certain circumstances mining leases so far as they apply to certain developed land).

-[Section 12I inserted by No. 9 of 1999 s.
-7; amended by No. 55 of 1999 s.
+[Section 12I inserted: No. 9 of 1999 s.
+7; amended: No. 55 of 1999 s.
 4.]

 12J.
-Confirmation of extinguishment of native title by previous exclusive possession acts of State consisting of public works (ss.
-23E & 23C(2) NTA)
+Confirmation of extinguishment of native title by previous exclusive possession acts of State consisting of public works (s.
+23E and 23C(2) NTA)

 (1) If an act is a previous exclusive possession act under section 23B(7) of the NTA (which deals with public works) and is attributable to the State —